mzmine/mzmine_documentation/docs/workflows/lcmsworkflow/lcms-workflow.md

 ### De-isotoping
 - Remove features produced by natural isotopes
-- For more details see the [De-isotoping](directory/de-isotoping.md) module.
+- For more details see the De-isotoping module (add link).

 ### Gap-filling
 Gap-filling can be performed on the aligned feature lists to cope with missing features that might be artifacts of the feature-detection process.